Strategies for Retaining Top Marketing Talent Amidst Increasing Demands - Basis Technologies

 “Agency leaders should take a step back and ensure employees are focusing their effort on things that deliver value for their clients,” says Boyle.
 “It’s easy to get caught in the cycle of providing the same reports and deliverables without truly understanding if they’re being utilized to their full extent.”

-Leaders can also foster efficiency for their teams by building their tech stacks with employees in mind—for example, investing in CDPs that facilitate the collection, standardization, and usage of first-party data, or in automation technologies that streamline processes and reduce manual labor.
-These tools not only save time and create more efficiency for agency workers, but also free them up to focus on more strategic, creative, and fulfilling tasks.
+Leaders can also foster efficiency for their teams by building their tech stacks with employees in mind.
+“People didn’t get into advertising to sit behind Excel spreadsheets and fix invoices all day,” says Olson “They got into advertising to be creative, smart, strategic, and impactful.”
+To allow their teams’ workloads to favor those kinds of tasks, agencies can consider investing in CDPs that facilitate the collection, standardization, and usage of first-party data, or in automation technologies that streamline processes and reduce manual labor.

 Lastly, agencies must find creative ways to offer their employees opportunities for professional growth.
 Mentorship is particularly valued by Gen Z, so setting up programs to match junior-level employees with senior colleagues is one way agency leaders can foster growth.
 This can also give senior-level employees the opportunity to feel they’re having an impact in their work—which goes a long way, given that burnout isn’t always a result of employees having too much work, but can also occur when employees feel they aren’t having enough impact.

-Giving people opportunities to become subject matter experts is another powerful way to offer both professional growth and professional impact, according to Molly Marshall, Client Strategy and Insights Partner at Basis Technologies.
+Offering people opportunities to become subject matter experts is another powerful way to provide both professional growth and professional impact, according to Molly Marshall, Business Outcomes Partner at Basis.
 “Team members can become experts on specific types of clients, or specific types of audiences,” says Marshall.
 “Becoming a subject matter expert gives employees another way in which they can feel special and needed—it’s something they can take pride in and even talk about with their families and friends.”

 Of course, agencies must offer career advancement through more traditional routes like promotions as well, but finding other unique ways to make team members feel that there are many opportunities for growth and advancement at their jobs can further counteract some of the difficulties agency workers face today.

-Given the ongoing talent crunch and high costs of attrition, adopting strategies that serve to improve talent retention must be a top priority for agency leaders.
-In setting up systems that provide agency workers with regular praise and appreciation, adjusting their workplaces in service of efficiency and employee preferences, and developing a variety of ways for employees to grow, agency leaders can create the kinds of businesses where people want to stay for the long term.
+In the face of economic volatility and other financial pressures, adopting strategies that improve talent retention must be a top priority for agency leaders.
+By setting up systems that provide agency workers with regular praise and appreciation, adjusting their workplaces in service of efficiency and employee preferences, and developing a variety of ways for employees to grow, agency leaders can create the kinds of businesses where people want to stay for the long term.